Cooperation between HSE and the Coal Authority

 6 Paragraph 2(2) of this Memorandum refers to liaison officers who are responsible for ensuring the satisfactory operation of the agreement.
 They are currently Mr N Hill for HSE and Mr W Denton, Licensing Manager, for the Coal Authority.

 7 A further working arrangements agreement was made in the light of the Hampton Report, aimed at avoiding unnecessary burdens on the coal industry from overlaps between CA and HSE inspections.
 The full text is at Appendix 2.

 8 There is a separate Memorandum of Agreement between HSE and the CA covering the keeping of abandonment plans from coal mines and opencast sites, which replaced previous agreements with British Coal.
-The full text is at Appendix 3.

 9 Routine communications from the CA covered by the formal Agreements, such as details of new licences, relating to individual sites will be sent to the Mines Unit office in Sheffield in the case of mines and to the FOD National Quarries Inspection Team in Cardiff in the case of opencast sites.
 Both offices should have arrangements in place to forward the information to the appropriate inspector for the geographical area.
 The CA have also been advised of appropriate contacts in HSE for general issues relating to mines, opencast sites and borehole operations.

 10 The Mines Inspector with Coal Authority Liaison responsibilities and the FOD Principal Inspector with responsibilities for Quarries should arrange for any of the following to be sent to the Coal Authority:

 - copies of statutory notices from mine owners or quarry operators on the beginning or ending of mining operations, changes of ownership and appointments of mine managers or surveyors;